k0retux/fuddly/docs/source/evolutionary_fuzzing.rst

 The implementation within Fuddly can be divided into three main components:

-* A :class:`framework.evolutionary_fuzzing.Population` class that is composed of :class:`framework.evolutionary_fuzzing.Individual` instances.
+* A :class:`framework.evolutionary_helpers.Population` class that is composed of :class:`framework.evolutionary_helpers.Individual` instances.
 Each individual represents a data to be sent.
   The population, on the other hand, contains all the evolutionary logic.
-More details about these classes will be given in the next section.
+More details about these classes are given in the next section.
 * The :class:`framework.generic_data_makers.g_population` generator that loops through the population members and triggers an evolution when necessary.
 * A scenario only used for one of its callback.
 It is in charge of retrieving the feedback after each sending.